Certora/vscode-certora-prover/README.md

 Possible types:

 - Results - it is Results tab in activity bar
+- Settings - webview with form for settings
 - Extension - tasks related to VSCode Extension
 - Infrastructure - linters, tasks, githooks, etc.
+- All - tasks related to project

 For example: